Shadscure/RoadArchitect/README.md

   Not only!
 RoadArchitect can connect any structure discoverable via `/locate structure`.
 Add the structure IDs or a `#tag` in the config, then reload/restart the world to rescan.
 </details>

+## 🌉 Related mods & inspiration

+- [**Countered’s Settlement Roads**](https://modrinth.com/mod/countereds-settlement-roads) — generates roads between villages with curving paths and smart A* pathfinding.
+- [**All Roads**](https://modrinth.com/mod/all-roads) — automatically generates roads between villages and other structures; includes waypoints over water.

+*Thanks to the authors and the community for pushing this idea forward.*

 ---